NixDeveeloper/v2ray-debian-english-multi-user/README.md

 <br>
 <b>Create User Connection</b>
 <br>
-1 - Go to your admin panel  " http:// your_server_ip : 54321 " | username & password : admin
+1 - Go to your admin panel  (panel url and username and password changed on last section)
 <br>
 2 - Go to "Inbound List"
 <br>